Tim Wise on White Privilege

 Sections: Introduction | The Erasure of Politics & Culture | White Denial | Unburdened by Race | The Creation of Whiteness: How Race Was Used to Hide Class | Privilege & Pathology | Guilt & Responsibility

 Tim Wise is among the most prominent anti-racist writers and activists in the US.
-He has spoken to over 300,000 people in 48 states and on more than 350 college campuses.
+He has spoken to people in all 50 states and on more than 800 college and high school campuses.
 Wise has provided anti-racism training to teachers, physicians, medical industry professionals, and law enforcement officials on methods for dismantling racism in their institutions.
 Wise served as adjunct faculty member of the School of Social Work at Smith College, where he taught a Master's level class on Racism in the US.
 Wise also serves as the Race and Ethnicity Editor for LIP Magazine

 Producer & Editor: Sut Jhally